Genetic druGs - Audiopharmaceutical Travel Agent - Berlin/Germany.

 explorer - sound & vision dealer - sound archivist - culture broker - dance floor mechanist

 After more than 25 years of expeditions around the globe I look back on cultural experiences, musical collaborations and a bunch of releases.
 What started as an audiophile travel diary in 1992 with my CD "Karma Club" has developed into a production of more than 500 hours of DJ-Sets and Radio shows.

 I love to pick up pictures, music, voices, instruments and atmospheres at their point of emergence: in streets, shops, temples, fields and private living rooms.
 This passionate sound gathering allows me to create cut-up soundscapes with my field recordings from West Africa, India, China, Japan, Hawaii, Brazil and Mexico.
 For 18 years I offered an electronic and tribal cocktail to fans and listeners in my radio show "Cyberjam".
-Check out my mixcloud channel with 161 hours of energizing Dub, Dubstep, Mashups, Breakbeats, Afrobeats, Cumbia Digital, Kuduro, House, Mashups and Rare Grooves as well as soothing Trip Hop.
+Check out my mixcloud channel in the ON AIR segment with 161 hours of energizing Dub, Dubstep, Mashups, Breakbeats, Afrobeats, Cumbia Digital, Kuduro, House, Mashups and Rare Grooves as well as soothing Trip Hop.

 The material for my global excursions is not limited to sound but extends to moving images with three video installations: "Karma Club" (1994) with pictures and films from my 4000 km journey through India and Nepal, "Vodoun Benin meets Genetic druGs"(1996), a musical documentary from Benin, the cradle of Voodoo, "The Afro Pharma Experience"(2004), a documentary on healing rituals in West Africa.